braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 Push notifications can also be integrated manually.
 This section describes the steps necessary for this integration.

 {% alert note %}
-If you are relying on the manual push integration for additional behavior specific to your app, you may be able to still use the automatic push integration together with [`subscribeToUpdates(internalNotifications:_:)`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/notifications-swift.class/subscribetoupdates(internalnotifications:_:)) which provides a way to be notified of remote notifications processed by Braze.
+If you rely on push notifications for additional behavior specific to your app, you may still be able to use automatic push integration instead of manual push notification integration.
+The [`subscribeToUpdates(internalNotifications:_:)`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/notifications-swift.class/subscribetoupdates(internalnotifications:_:)) method provides a way to be notified of remote notifications processed by Braze.
 {% endalert %}

 ### Step 1: Register for push notifications with APNs